Importing bulk grain for stockfeed and milling

 Applying to import

 Before you apply

-importing bulk grain guideline to see what you need to supply with your application.
+- check our importing bulk grain guideline to see what you need to supply with your application.
 The guideline includes an outline of the processes involved in importing bulk grain and the requirements for the management of risks associated with grain following entry into Australia

 - contact us for advice on eligible countries and pathways.